lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

 }
 ```

-The baseURL and baseURI options refer to the web environment MERLOT will be running off of.
+The baseURL and baseURI options refer to the web environment INFOSCAPE will be running off of.
 AppName and cookieName are
 optional configurations that determine the display name of the app in browsers and the name of the cookie, respectively.
 The icURL option should point to the FQDN and subdirectory of the virtual host running INFOCENTRAL.
 The icSecret should
-be the 'secret' token generated for this installation of MERLOT.
+be the 'secret' token generated for this installation of INFOSCAPE.

 There is currently no web-based way of generating a secret token, it will need to be manually created in the INFOCENTRAL
-database (in the Secret table) and issued to the MERLOT client.
+database (in the Secret table) and issued to the INFOSCAPE client.

-If The following steps have succeeded, there should be a functional INFOCENTRAL server and MERLOT client.
+If The following steps have succeeded, there should be a functional INFOCENTRAL server and INFOSCAPE client.
 If I remember
 correctly the default username is 'isdadmin' and the default password is 'isdpassword'--a fresh installation has not been
 attempted with the MERCURY platform, I can only attest to the fresh install working under FASTAPPS.